tpike3/distributedspace_mesa/README.md

 # Distributed Space Mesa

 Distributed Space Mesa is a library which supports Python's Agent Based Modeling Library Mesa.
 It is useable but currently only provides modest benefits to run time for large agent models (greater than 10,000 agents) over 2 processors.
-It can use n processors but these arragements only provides only minimal improvements.
+It can use n processors but more than 2 only provides only minimal improvements.

 ## Requirements